IDinsight/aaq_core_template/README.md

 3. Installs pre-commit hooks
 4. Creates secrets files in `./secrets/`

+#### Set up infrastructure using terraform

+Follow the instructions in  [`infrastructure/README.md`](https://github.com/IDinsight/aaq_core_template/tree/main/infrastructure).

-#### Enter details in secrets file
+#### Set up secrets and test configs

-You should edit each of the files in `./secrets` and set the correct parameters.
+Edit each of the files in `./secrets` and set the correct parameters.

--   `database_secrets.env` is the most important one to complete right now as these details will be used to create tables in the next step.
-You can set whatever username (usually `flask`) and password you prefer.
-These details will be used to create the role.

--   `tests/config.yaml` should be updated.
+Note the DB connection details and DB secrets, and save them in the following files:

+- Save the dev DB details in `secrets/database_secrets.env`

+- Save the test DB details in `tests/config.yaml`.
 This file is used by `pytest` and is required to run tests locally.

--   `validation/config.yaml` should also be updated.
+- Save the test DB details `validation/config.yaml`.
 This is used by the validation script.

--   Other files should be updated before you can test the instance.

-#### Run `make setup-db-all`

-This command does the following:

-1. Creates the dev and test user
-2. Creates the dev and test databases
-3. Creates a new schema (based on `$PROJECT_SHORT_NAME`) and sets as default
-4. Creates the tables needed for the app
+See `docs/deployment_instructions.md` for more detailed explanations on each secret environment variable.

 #### Run `make setup-ecr`